williamatodd/devise-2fa/README.md

 Run the following generator to add the necessary configuration options to Devise's config file:

-    rails g devise_2fa:install
+    rails g devise_two_factor:install

-After you've created your Devise user models (which is usually done with a "rails g devise MODEL"), set up your Devise 2FA additions:
+After you've created your Devise user models (which is usually done with a "rails g devise MODEL"), set up your Devise TwoFactor additions:

-    rails g devise_2fa MODEL
+    rails g devise_two_factor MODEL

 Don't forget to migrate:

     rake db:migrate

-Add the gem's javascript to you application.js

-    //= require devise-2fa

 ### Custom Views

 If you want to customize your views (which you likely will want to), you can use the generator:

-    rails g devise_2fa:views
+    rails g devise_two_factor:views

 ### I18n

-The install generator also installs an english copy of a Devise 2FA i18n file.
-This can be modified (or used to create other language versions) and is located at: _config/locales/devise.2fa.en.yml_
+The install generator also installs an english copy of a Devise TwoFactor i18n file.
+This can be modified (or used to create other language versions) and is located at: _config/locales/devise.two_factor.en.yml_

 ## Usage